augusto-herrmann/transparencia-dados-abertos-brasil/tools/harvest/ibge/README.md

    python ibge-municipalities.py
    ```

 Note: Python 3 is required for this script.
-Tested on 3.6.9.
-Python 2 is not
-supported.